transparency-dev/trillian-tessera/README.md

 The code you write that calls Tessera is referred to as a personality, because it tailors the generic library to your ecosystem.

 Before starting to write your own personality, it is strongly recommended that you have familiarized yourself with the provided personalities referenced in [Getting Started](#getting-started).
-When writing your Tessera personality, the biggest decision you need to make first is which of the native implementations to use:
+When writing your Tessera personality, the biggest decision you need to make first is which of the native drivers to use:
  *   [GCP](./storage/gcp/)
  *   [AWS](./storage/aws/)
  *   [MySQL](./storage/mysql/)
  *   [POSIX](./storage/posix/)

-Each of these implementations has a very similar API, but they have different characteristics.

-The easiest implementations to operate and to scale are the cloud implementations: GCP and AWS.
+The easiest drivers to operate and to scale are the cloud implementations: GCP and AWS.
 These are the recommended choice for the majority of users running in production.

 If you aren't using a cloud provider, then your options are MySQL and POSIX: